 Guitar Rock Improvisation Thoughts, Tricks, Concepts and Techniques, 2nd Episode.

-This is the 2nd installment in a series of 13 blogs, that will cover different approaches, techniques and tips to improve you rock guitar improvisation.
+This is the 2nd installment in a series of 13 blogs, that will cover different approaches, techniques, and tips to improve your rock guitar improvisation.

 It’s a continuation of last week’s

 I put this on the list here, because it is a great technique to create tasteful soloing.